Lina Chern: Tricks of Fortune

 Play the Fool #2

-This book follows Chern’s Edgar winner, Play the Fool, which introduced Tarot card reader Katie True.
-While I haven’t read the first book, this one still did an excellent job of weaving Katie’s origin story into the plot.
-As the book opens, Katie, who runs a tarot reading business out of her sister’s real estate office, is stunned when her friend Gina is arrested for the murder of local hero cop, Matthew Peterson, better known in town as “Officer Pete.”
-Not only is Katie rocked by Gina’s arrest, she’s rocked by the death of Officer Pete, who famously rescued baby Katie True from a car wreck and saved her life.
+This second installment follows up Chern’s Edgar winner, Play the Fool, which introduced Tarot card reader Katie True.
+Even though I hadn’t read the first book, this one still did an excellent job of effortlessly weaving Katie’s origin story into the plot.
+As the story opens, Katie, who runs a tarot reading business out of her sister’s real estate office, is stunned when her friend Gina is arrested for the murder of local hero cop, Matthew Peterson, better known in town as “Officer Pete.”
+Not only is Katie rocked by Gina’s arrest, but also by the death of Officer Pete, who years ago famously rescued baby Katie True from a car wreck, saving her life.

-As she grew, Officer Pete had checked in with her, telling her she had been saved for something extraordinary.
-While Pete may have meant well, Katie feels not only is this far from true, but she’s pretty much failed at everything: college, jobs, relationships.
-Her little tarot reading place in her sister’s office is the only thing that feels right to her.
-Otherwise, she lives in a crappy and noisy apartment and drives a crappy car.
+As she grew up, Officer Pete periodically checked in with her, claiming she had been saved for something extraordinary.
+While Pete may have meant well, Katie thinks his prediction has hardly come true, as she’s pretty much failed at everything she’s tried, including college, jobs and relationships.
+Her little tarot reading place in her sister’s office is the one thing that feels right to her, but otherwise she lives in a crappy, noisy apartment and drives a junker car.

-What she has going for her are friends – Gina, for one, but there’s also Jamie, a cop, and Matt, Officer Pete’s son who has reappeared after this tragedy and is reconnecting with Katie.
-And there’s also her odd, genius brother Owen who sometimes appears in her apartment.
-He’s a professor and sometimes crashes with Katie to get some work done.
-This oddly assembled group (except perhaps Owen) are all trying to find out who killed Officer Pete.
-The only thing Katie is certain of: it wasn’t Gina.
+What she also has going for her are friends, Gina, for one, but also Jamie, a cop, and Matt, Officer Pete’s son who has reappeared after this tragedy and reconnected with Katie.
+Not to mention her odd, genius brother Owen, a professor who sometimes crashes at her apartment to get some work done.
+This oddly assembled group (except perhaps Owen) are all trying to discover who killed Officer Pete, with Katie certain of only one thing – the guilty party wasn’t Gina.

-Weaved through the story are vignettes of Katie and her slightly disreputable aunt Rosie, who taught her cards when she was eight.
-Each card Rosie turns over for the young Katie then ties to the chapter in the present, which is a neat structural trick, as well as giving the reader an insight into why Katie finds tarot a refuge in a busy and chaotic world.
-The way the cards are explained in this book, the way Katie reads them, make so much sense I became a convert.
+Weaved through the story are vignettes of Katie and her slightly disreputable aunt Rosie, who taught her the tarot when she was eight.
+Each card Rosie turns over for the young Katie then ties to the chapter in the present, which is a neat structural trick, as well as giving the reader an insight into why Katie finds tarot such a welcome refuge in a busy and chaotic world.
+The way the cards are explained in this book and the way Katie reads them was so persuasive that I wanted to pick up a deck myself.

-I also became a convert to Chern’s prose and her sometimes nuttily resonant turns of phrase.
-She so captures the chaos of being a young person in the world trying to figure out where you might best belong, something that’s not limited to finding the perfect job, as Katie also seems pretty clueless in the romance department.
+I also became a convert to Chern’s prose and nuttily resonant turns of phrase.
+She expertly captures the chaos of being a young woman in the world trying to figure out where she fits in, not just in her professional life, but her even more confusing romantic one as well.

-This book is also an excellent look at the public persona of someone – in this case, Officer Pete – who visited schools, sponsored a children’s group, and was a great dad – his son, Matt, has grown up in his image and become a cop himself.
-And then there’s the underside of Officer Pete, which of course is a major part of the book.
-The public part of the man was so accepted and so circulated that the underside is hard or impossible for people to grasp.
+This book is also an excellent portrayal of the public persona of someone – in this case, Officer Pete – who visited schools, sponsored a children’s group, and was a great dad whose son, Matt, has grown up in his image and become a cop.
+And then there’s the underside of Officer Pete, which of course is a major part of the book, with his public profile being so accepted and so publicized that the underside becomes hard or even impossible for many people to accept.

-Katie, through sheer determination and a belief in her cards (she carries them with her everywhere) does manage to get to the bottom of Pete’s murder.
-This book for sure isn’t a cozy but it’s not quite a noir either.
-It’s certainly a thoughtful and original read.
-I enjoyed Katie True and look forward to reading more about her. — Robin Agnew
+Katie, through sheer determination and a belief in her deck (she carries it with her everywhere) eventually manages to get to the bottom of Pete’s murder.
+I wouldn’t call this book a cozy or a noir, but simply a thoughtful and original read.
+I enjoyed Katie True and foresee many more satisfying adventures for her in the cards. — Robin Agnew